SFDarren/SF-MobileCapabilitiesNFCService/README.md

 > writes to NFC card, make sure you experiment on an empty card to prevent any irreversible changes

 > [!NOTE]
-> For purpose of demonstrating NFCService API in lightning/mobileCapabilities, code may not be written according to best practices.
+> For purpose of demonstrating NFCService API in lightning/mobileCapabilities, performance and UI was not the focus.

 ### Other Notes